-According to a research, the cold weather and lack of sunshine and natural Vitamin D often lead to depressive symptoms.
-It causes a heightened desire for a romantic partner even if this means lowering your standards.
+According to research, the cold weather, lack of sunshine, and natural Vitamin D often lead to depressive symptoms.
+It causes a heightened desire for a romantic partner, even if this means lowering your standards.

-So, if you are wondering “when is cuffing season,” it usually starts around October when the weather is starting to get cool.
+So, if you are wondering “when is cuffing season,” it usually starts around October when the temperature drops.
 It starts around Thanksgiving and ends in mid-February.

-These season dates are pretty much the perfect time for singles because it ensures you have a plus one to any family events coming up, a snuggle buddy for movie nights, and a date for upcoming romantic occasions.
+These season dates are the perfect time for singles because it ensures you have a plus one for any family events, a snuggle buddy for movie nights, and a date for upcoming romantic occasions.

 Of course, this is not a hard and fast rule.
-You, by no means, have to break up with your cuffing partner just because a calendar says you have to.
+You do not have to break up with your cuffing partner just because a calendar says you have to.
 So long as you’re having fun, go with it!

-Here are 10 cuffing season rules you should be aware of if you are looking for a mate this season:
+Here are some cuffing season rules or strategies you should be aware of if you are looking for a mate this season:

 1. Be available